HarryMcCarney/ChessAnalytics/README.md

 ![](image.png)

 Viewing it as a probability distribution makes clear that most players have little chance of substantial improvement.
-Over 7 years of pretty active play you have a 60 percent chance of a 100 point improvement.
-A 350 point improvement is about half a percent chance.
-So my meager gains are not so bad after all.
+Over 7 years of pretty active play, you have a 60 per cent chance of a 100-point improvement.
+A 350-point improvement is about half a per cent chance.
+So my meagre gains are not so bad after all.

 The picture is muddied by the rating deflation/inflation happening with Lichess as a whole.
-The chart below shows how the average (median and mean) rating has flutuated since 2018.
+The chart below shows how the average (median and mean) rating has fluctuated since 2018.
 This is likely due to a large influx of beginners during the covid lockdowns who provided fresh points for those higher up the food chain.

 ![Alt text](image-1.png)